-Everyone knows what you’re supposed to eat in Philadelphia.
-A cheesesteak, right?
+Everyone knows what you’re supposed to eat in Philadelphia: a cheesesteak, right?
 Of course.
 But there’s way more to Philly’s always-evolving food scene.
-The city’s most iconic dishes are rooted in Italian-American traditions, original Americana recipes, and the contributions of its many immigrant communities.
-Yes, get a cheesesteak or two — but this map highlights many more classic Philly dishes everyone needs to try.Read More
+The city’s most iconic dishes are rooted in Italian-American traditions, original Americana recipes, and the contributions of Philly’s many immigrant communities.
+Yes, get a cheesesteak or two — but this map highlights many more iconic Philly dishes everyone needs to try, from uniquely shaped soft pretzels and tomato pie to nationally known lamb barbacoa tacos.Read More

-The best places for cheesesteaks, injera, pho, water ice, and more of the most iconic foods in Philly
+The best places for cheesesteaks, water ice, soft pretzels, and other iconic Philly foods

 Wings at Cafe Soho

-At the moody, K-Pop video lit dining room of Cafe Soho, opt for double fried wings or boneless, then choose from a menu of sauces ranging from classic soy garlic to sweet chili and spicy, and add an extra order of pickled daikon.
+In the moody dining room of Cafe Soho, lit by K-Pop videos, opt for double-fried wings or boneless, then choose from a menu of sauces ranging from classic soy garlic to sweet chile to spicy, and add an extra order of pickled daikon.

 Also featured in: